Ollie has now been adopted.

 - FIV is species specific.
 It can only be transmitted from cat to cat, not to humans or other animals.

-You can also find out a lot more about FIV online, there are a lot of us out there and we’re nothing to be scared of.
-So If you think you could be the one to offer me a very special home, please come and meet me and see what a wonderful cat I really am.
+There are a lot of us FIV+ cats out there and we’re nothing to be scared of.
+So If you think you could be the one to offer me a very special home, please come and meet me and see what a wonderful boy I really am.

 All our cats are “snap” blood-tested, at the vets, for FIV/FeLV (the result is deemed negative unless clearly stated.)